flauc/angular2-notifications/README.md

 * `success(title: string, content: string, override?: any)` - Creates a success notification with the provided title and content.
 * `error(title: string, content: string, override?: any)` - Creates an error notification with the provided title and content.
 * `alert(title: string, content: string, override?: any)` - Creates an alert notification with the provided title and content.
+* `info(title: string, content: string, override?: any)` - Creates an info notification with the provided title and content.
 * `removeAll()` - Closes all currently open notifications.

 ## Options